 If you’d rather stay in the centre of the city, then a great option is the George Williams Hotel.
 This hotel is just minutes from the Roma Street Station making it easy to get around to all the cities attractions.
 Plus it’s just 500m to the Queen Street Mall and a 15 minute walk to South Bank.

 Hotel rooms for families come with a queen bed and double bed so can accommodate up to 4 people.
 Rooms have tea and coffee making facilities and a TV with Netflix.

 The hotel also has a restaurant, bar and parking on site.
 So if you’re after a place to rest your head at night and aren’t too fussed with having all the amenities of a kitchen etc, the George Williams Hotel is worth checking out.

 Brisbane is located in Queensland on the east coast of Australia.
 You can fly directly to Brisbane from various international destinations or fly directly from most Australian capital cities.

-The Air Train costs $19.50 one way per adult or $15 if you book online and at least 7 days in advance (kids under 14 are free); click here to book tickets.
+The Air Train costs $19.80 one way per adult or $15.30 if you book online (kids under 14 are free); click here to book tickets.
 It is cheaper to book return tickets as they are $19.80 in total – rather than each way.

-Shuttle bus transfers to the city in a shared van usually start at around $20 per adult, $10 per child and $50 per family (2A+2C).
-Click here to book shuttle transfers.
+Shuttle bus transfers to the city in a shared van usually start at around $40 per adult – Click here to book discounted shuttle transfers.

 Getting Around Brisbane